Reimyel/Reimyel/README.md

 ## Eai!!!
-Meu nome é Caique GS, e sou um desenvolvedor de jogos 🎮
+Meu nome é Caique GS, e sou um designer de jogos 🎮
 <!--
 **Reimyel/Reimyel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.